 Courses start in the winter semester 1995/96

 Courses began only a few weeks after inauguration with 93 students enrolled in three majors in European Integration and Journalism.
-In September 1997, Danube University became entitled to award the new academic degree Master of Advanced Studies.
+Right after starting the on-campus operation, Danube University Krems implemented further innovations in the Austrian academic landscape; i.a. in September 1997, when the university was entitled to award the then novel academic degree Master of Advanced Studies.
 One month later, the first Austrian master‘s degrees were awarded in the presence of the Science Minister, Caspar Einem.
-This was followed in 1998 by the first Master of Business Administration (MBA) graduates in Austria.
+1998 the graduation title Master of Business Administration (MBA) was awarded for the first time in Austria.

-In 2004, the former “University Center for Further Studies” - renamed “University for Continuing Education” – was deservedly awarded official status as Austria’s 22nd public university, thus obtaining the right to appoint professors and firmly establish its scientific reputation.
+The following years laid the path to thrive in research and teaching in order to develop at a level of high quality: In 2004, the former “University Center for Further Studies” - renamed “University for Continuing Education Krems” – was deservedly awarded official status as Austria’s 22nd public university, thus obtaining the right to appoint professors and firmly establish its scientific reputation.

 Lifelong learning as a trend